MdAjharulIslam/MdAjharulIslam/README.md

-Hi there!
+# Assalamoyalaikom!
 Iam Md Ajharul Islam!
 ## About Me
 - **💞️ Iam a student of computer science and engineering (CSE)
 - **👀 Interested in: coding